 (2) The analog inputs are protected as shown below.
 Input voltage magnitudes up to V_A + 300 mV or to 300 mV below GND will not damage this device.
 However, errors in the A/D conversion can occur if the input goes above DR V_D or below GND by more than 100 mV.
-For example, if V_A is 2.7V{DC} the full-scale input voltage must be ≤2.6V{DC} to ensure accurate conversions.
+For example, if V_A is 2,7V{DC} the full-scale input voltage must be ≤2.6V{DC} to ensure accurate conversions.

 - (3) To ensure accuracy, it is required that V_A and DR V_D be well bypassed.
-Each supply pin must be decoupled with separate bypass capacitors. - (4) Typical figures are at $T_J = 25^{\circ}$ C, and represent most likely parametric norms at specific conditions at the time of product characterization and are not ensured.
-Test limits are specified to TI's AOQL (Average Outgoing Quality Level).
+Each supply pin must be decoupled with separate bypass capacitors. - (4) Typical figures represent most likely parametric norms at $T_J = 25^{\circ}$ C. Test limits are ensured to TI's AOQL (Average Outgoing Quality Level).